-- It is acknowledged that, in rare and exceptional circumstances, staff may need to take action in situations where the use of 'reasonable force' is required. - We recognise that staff have a duty to intervene is extreme circumstances to prevent the child hurting themselves or others or putting themselves or others at risk of harm.
+- Physical intervention is only ever used as an act of care, never as punishment. - It is acknowledged that, in rare and exceptional circumstances, staff may need to take action in situations where the use of 'reasonable force' is required. - We recognise that staff have a duty to intervene is extreme circumstances to prevent the child hurting themselves or others or putting themselves or others at risk of harm.
 Choosing not to intervene could be seen as an act of negligence.